 That does not necessarily mean investing any of your own money in someone else’s startup.
 It simply means performing the kind of thorough research that investors would perform to improve their own skills and knowledge.

-with them and conduct interviews to determine how they approach major decisions.
+closely with them and conduct interviews to determine how they approach major decisions.
+However, some of them choose to trade in different financial markets and may use the services of a

 Being arrogant when approaching an investor simply because you have conducted some basic research is not a good tactic.
 If you act as though you are a genuine expert in their field, you are doomed to make the wrong impression.